MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/analytical-accounting-part3.md

     This window displays all levels except the following levels:

-        - Time level, that is set in the Completing the Options window.
+    - Time level, that is set in the Completing the Options window

     - All levels if no tree is defined

-        - The Code spread, if no tree output is defined for it.
+    - The Code spread, if no tree output is defined for it

     The image on the left of a level indicates if a filter already exists, or if an item is used as a level, or as a Code Spread.